Simple subquotients of relation modules: Gelfand--Tsetlin modules

 The realization of simple finite-dimensional $\mathfrak{gl}(n)$-modules given in \cite{GT50} is the main inspiration for the construction of relation modules.
-Moreover, this realization provides an eigenbasis for the action of $\Gamma$ (see \cite{Zhe73}).
-Let us recall the result:
+Moreover, this realization provides an eigenbasis for the action of $\Gamma$ \cite{Zhe73}.
+Namely, each basis vector is uniquely identified by the tuple of eigenvalues it produces when acted upon by the generators of $\Gamma$.
+These eigenvalues are traditionally arranged in a triangular array, known as a Gelfand--Tsetlin tableau, which respects the branching rules of the chain of subalgebras.
+Let us recall the result.

 \begin{definition} A configuration of complex numbers